 Monitoring internal network activities has become the prime requirement for organizations - large or small.
 To secure your network from breaches and threats, organizations need to take proactive measures to ensure the security of their network and data.
 Monitoring event log data is the most accurate way to detect network anomalies, data breach attempts and tracking network intruders.

-EventLog Analyzer - A Windows event log monitoring software that provides complete monitoring of Windows event logs.
+EventLog Analyzer - An event log monitoring software that provides complete monitoring of event logs.
 It collects, analyzes, reports and archives event log data generated by your enterprise Windows network - Servers and workstations.
-This Windows Event Log monitoring software is compatible with all the formats of Windows event logs (EVT and EVTX) generated by different Windows operating systems such as:
+This Event Log monitoring software is compatible with all the formats of Windows event logs (EVT and EVTX) generated by different Windows operating systems such as:

 EventLog Analyzer includes several pre-defined or canned reports based on event logs received from Windows servers and workstations.
 These reports show you details such as failed logons, logon failures due to bad passwords, account lockouts, failed attempts to access secure files, security log tampering, event trends, and more.
 Using these reports, administrators can easily determine errant users, and malfunctioning machines, thereby reducing the troubleshooting cycle.